twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-05-dependent-arising-and-the-taints%zh.rst

 Why did the Buddha say; jānāto passato āsavakkhayaṁ vadami?
 I say; someone contemplates and discerns impermanence all the taints are vanished.
 By discerning impermanence becomes right view and taint of view (wrong view) not exists.

 The knowledge of the way for the cessation of dukkha arrives in your heart.
-Dukkha nirodha gamini partipadaya ñāṇaṁ – you get the knowledge of the way to the cessation of dukkha.
-You will attain.
-Nibbāna if the taints are gone.
+Dukkha nirodha gamini partipadaya ñāṇaṁ—you get the knowledge of the way to the cessation of dukkha.
+You will attain Nibbāna if the taints are gone.
 Still dukkha nirodhe ñāṇaṁ left.
 The four taints are the cause of āsavas.

 If they cease still dukkha can arise?
 Khandha not arises and then becomes dukkha nirodho – the cessation of dukkha.
 Dukkha nirodhe ñāṇaṁ – you get the knowledge of the cessation of dukkha.
 With the contemplation and seeing impermanence you get the four knowledges.